 Changes occurring at the cellular scale are linked to changes at the molecular scale, and vice versa.
 For example, in tissue engineering, cartilage cells (chondrocytes) lose their phenotype, or dedifferentiate, during 2D expansion – indicated by changes in gene expression and cell shape.
 During expansion, the cell’s outside environment and the distribution of the forces on the cell are altered.
 A force-sensitive biomolecule at the boundary of the cell is the adhesion molecule, integrin, which is a key player in transmitting these forces from outside the cell to inside the cell.
 We aim to understand how multiscale mechanical effects at the cell boundary lead to changes in cell shape, indicative of chondrocyte dedifferentiation, by coupling a single-cell finite element (FE) model with a cell adhesion molecular dynamics (MD) model.
 By gaining this mechanistic insight, we can then optimize tissue engineering and cartilage repair strategies at both the molecular and cell scales.

-If you are interested in the most recent finite element modeling research updates, please feel free to contact Andre Montes (amontes at berkeley dot edu).
+If you are interested in the most recent coupled molecular dynamics and finite element modeling updates, please feel free to contact Andre Montes (amontes at berkeley dot edu).